24 BEST Things to Do in Merida for Culture, Food & History Nerds

 a roundabout on Paseo Montejo in Merida

-Stroll down the tree-lined Paseo de Montejo and get a taste of the grand mansions of the wealthy Yucatecans of the 1800s to early 1900s when Mérida was the most prosperous city in Mexico.
-This was the time when the Spaniards of the Yucatan were oozing dinero from the henequin trade.
+Stroll down the tree-lined Paseo de Montejo and get a taste of the grand mansions of the wealthy Yucatecans of the 1800s to early 1900s.
+This was when Mérida was the most prosperous city in Mexico and people were raking in the dinero from the henequin trade.

 You can begin from either end of Paseo Montejo: from the Monument to the Fatherland or Parque Santa on Calle 47.
 I started out at Parque Santa Ana.
 Though the park is not exactly on Paseo Montejo, it’s close enough.
 It also has a beautiful church and some great inexpensive restaurants nearby, so it shouldn’t be missed.